Don't Do This Exercise Unless You Want a Thicker Waist!

 If the weighted oblique crunch looks awkward, you are spot on.
 It IS awkward.
 You see, lateral spinal flexion (i.e., bending from side to side) puts your spine in a vulnerable position, especially if you are holding a heavy weight.
 You should abstain from this movement altogether in order to avoid putting undue stress on your back.

 Your core is designed to resist movement, not create it.
 The core muscles are anti-movers, which means that their function is to stabilize the spine while the appendages move.
 Their bracing effect protects your spine and helps transfer power between your lower and upper body (e.g., such as when you swing a bat or throw a ball).
-The weighted oblique crunch takes you through a very limited range of motion, one that you will likely rarely use in sports or your daily life... except perhaps to stretch when you roll out of bed.
+The weighted oblique crunch takes you through a very limited range of motion, one that you will likely rarely use in sports or your daily life... except perhaps if you are a Playboy Bunny.

 3. Way Too Easy

-This exercise is stupidly simple, which may explain why it's so popular (especially with the "gymbro" muscleheads, who love to side crunch with 45 pound plates to show off their "brute strength" ... more like "brute" intellect).
-However, in reality, moving a weight up and down over a few inches hardly qualifies as a challenging (or very effective) exercise.
+This exercise is stupidly simple, which may explain why it's so popular (especially with the "gymbro" muscleheads, who love to side crunch with 45 pound plates to show off their "brute strength" <insert eye roll here>).
+In reality, however, moving a weight up and down over a few inches hardly qualifies as a challenging (or very effective) exercise.

-If I had to guess why so many people keep doing this useless exercise, it’s likely because they're either trying to spot reduce their love handles or because they think it will give them more definition in the oblique area.
+If I had to guess why so many people keep doing this useless exercise, it’s probably because they think that it will serve to spot reduce their love handles give them more definition in the oblique area.

 So at this point, you're likely wondering what you should do.
 Well, let me start by saying that developed obliques are undoubtedly one of the most attractive features of a great core when you are lean (with "lean" being the operative word), and fortunately, there are many effective exercises that target these muscles properly and safely.

 1. Heavy Compound Lifts